Magnushhoie/FuzzyNotes/README.md

 # Usage (notefile is optional):
 refe [notefile] keywords

-# Edit main note file (references.txt) in vim / editor of choice:
+# Edit main note file (main.txt) in vim / editor of choice:
 refe

 # Edit file bash.sh at first line with "for loop"